moraja/SupportArticles-docs/support/sql/tools/visual-studio-2010-shell-installed-sql-server-2014-2012.md

 1. Make sure Visual Studio 2010 Shell (Isolated) or Shell (Integrated) isn't used by other applications or services.

 1. Uninstall Visual Studio 2010 Shell (Isolated) or Shell (Integrated) via **Add or remove programs**.

+## Other products this support applies to

+1. Help Viewer 1.1